BackPlay: Head-Only Look-Back Self-Correction for Diffusion Language Models: Training Details on LLaDA 8B

-For the ablation study conducted in \Cref{sec:ablation}, we only need to re-train the self-correction head on the new training data.
-We keep all the training and inference hyperparaters to be the same as that in \Cref{sec:llada head hyper}.
+For the artifact-source ablation in \Cref{sec:ablation}, we retrain only the correction head on the modified training data (uniform artifacts instead of model-generated artifacts).
+All training and inference hyperparameters remain identical to those in \Cref{sec:llada head hyper}.